Hayat Boumeddiene: Escape and manhunt

 Boumeddiene is believed to have then crossed the Syria–Turkey border into Syria with Sabri on 8 January, on the day Coulibaly shot and killed a policewoman, using her car in the attack. Çavuşoğlu said: "We understand this thanks to telephone recordings."
 The last recorded phone call from her was on 10 January, from the Islamic State-controlled town of Tell Abyad in Syria, close to the border and directly across it from Akçakale.
 The New York Times stated that she "is reported to have fled abroad, possibly to Syria to try and join the Islamic State, to which Mr. Coulibaly declared allegiance."

 Boumeddiene is currently being sought in connection with having allegedly helped Coulibaly commit his attacks, and has been described by newspapers as "France's most wanted woman."

 She is described by French police as "armed and extremely dangerous," having trained to use firearms, and is on the run.
 A French police official said Boumeddiene is part of a terrorist cell of about eight people.

 In February 2015, French authorities were investigating whether a woman in a video released 3 February by French-speaking IS fighters might be Boumeddiene.
 The video, titled Blow Up France 2, shows a woman standing next to the IS speaker, wearing camouflage clothing and holding a weapon.
-The Islamic State's magazine Dabiq praised her in a long interview, and Hasna Aït Boulahcen who was killed in the later Paris attacks was a fan of Boumeddiene and lauded her on Facebook.
+A French-language IS magazine believed to have been produced by the Al-Hayat Media Center, praised her in a long interview, in which she was asked for she felt about being in the "land of the Califat".
+She replied that she was "relieved to have fulfilled this obligation."
+Hasna Aït Boulahcen who was killed in the Paris attacks was a fan of Boumeddiene and lauded her on Facebook.

 In March 2019, Dorothée Maquere – sister-in-law of Fabien Clain – claimed Boumeddiene was killed in late February during the Battle of Baghuz Fawqani when an airstrike struck an Islamic State safehouse containing various French jihadists.
 These claims were corroborated by other evacuees, however, they could not be confirmed.

 In March 2020, a French jihadist woman told a judge that she met Boumeddiene in October 2019 at the Al Howl camp; Boumeddiene was staying under a false identity and managed to escape.